Following on from the Twitter for Business Leading Women workshop, here are the details from my slides.

 Get Started ..
 Establish your Brand and Optimise Your Profile

 Your profile says a lot about your business.
 Your name, summary and profile picture should all work together to tell your story.
-Don’t let your Twitter handle be random, that is a lost branding opportunity.
+Don’t let your Twitter for business handle be random, that is a lost branding opportunity.

 To edit your profile, click on ‘Edit Profile’ at the top right of your own profile page.